simonfuhrmann/invokeai-stereo/README.md

 * **Make Stereo Pair**: Horizontally stacks a left and right input image into a stereogram.
 Optionally, a border is drawn around the left and right image with a configurable color.

+## Cross-view vs. parallel-view

+* Cross-view stereograms are viewed by crossing your eyes such that the left image pane becomes the right-eye image, and the right image pane becomes the left eye image.
+* Parallel-view stereograms are viewed by diverging your eyes such that left and right images are viewed by the left and right eye, respectively.
+Note, for larger disparities (e.g., on a computer screen), cross-view images are much easier to view.

 ## Technical details